netbirdio/docs/docs/how-to-guides/network-routes.md

 Currently, there is no limitation in the number of routes that form a highly available route.
 Each connected peer will pick one routing peer to use as the router for a network; this decision is based on metric prioritization and connection attributes like direct or relayed connections.
 :::

+### Filtering routes distribution with groups
+You can select as many distribution groups as you want for your network route.
+You can update them at the routing peer or high-availability group level.
+Keep in mind to link them to peers and, if required, to add access control rules ensuring connectivity between these peers and the routing peers of your route
 ### Routes without masquerading
 If you want more transparency and would like to manage your external network routers, you may choose to disable masquerade for your network routes.
 In this case, the routing peer won't hide any NetBird peer  IP and will forward the packets to the target network transparently.